supMarco/PipeServer/README.md

 Basic injectable pipe server w/ client

 Feel free to contribute! please do it!
+(I will eventually change target if needed :P)